webcomics/dosage/doc/web/content/comics/SmackJeeves_PokemonBreak.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>*Main plot starts at chapter three* There is only one Pokemon capable of learning any move, and that’s Mew.
 Project HM 00 wants to change that.
 During the project’s test run, a program error occurs and Missingno, an incomplete Pokemon is created.
 Missingno has no real form and needs oran berries to stay alive.
-It has no intentions of staying incomplete, though, and it’ll stop at nothing to find what it’s missing. -Pages are now in color (starting with Ch 5, pg15) -Updates: As often as I can!(At least a page a week, hopefully)</td>
+It has no intentions of staying incomplete, though, and it’ll stop at nothing to find what it’s missing. -Pages are now in color (starting with Ch 5, pg15) -Updates: Fridays!</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://pokemonbreak.smackjeeves.com/comics/">http://pokemonbreak.smackjeeves.com/comics/</a></td>